MatthewGammon/my-first-webpage/README.md

 # html-css-from-scratch

 This started as a simple practice for creating my index.html page and linking a styles.css file.
-I then decided to continuosly add on as I progressed through the Thinkful prep course.
+I then decided to continuously add on as I progressed through the Thinkful prep course.

 The current state of this project is my first web page from scratch.